stefanpejcic/torwebsite/README.md

 # How to use this image

+### Usage

+This image is included in [OpenPanel 1.2.9](https://openpanel.com/docs/changelog/1.2.9/) and newer.
+It's managed by the OpenPanel service and adding(importing) .onion domains is possible either [from the GUI](https://community.openpanel.org/d/158-beta-testers-wanted-for-tor-feature-in-openpanel-129-onion-domains) or [from the terminal](https://dev.openpanel.com/cli/domains.html#Add-onion-domain-to-user).
+Reverse-proxy is automatically created from users webserver and domain can be used for all OpenPanel services: redis, databases, wordpress, files, ets.

+It can be run standalone without OpenPanel, by running the image once to generate the domain, and then add it manually to another service for reverse-proxy, then starting the image again.

 ### About

 This is a fork or [3xploitGuy/torwebsite](https://github.com/3xploitGuy/torwebsite) that removes nginx and openrc, instead external nginx container is used for the proxy.